Animal Pet Doctor.com and the FoxNest Veterinary Hospital...Compassionate Pet Care Since 1984

 How nice it is to have a cat sit on your lap.

-And, at least for the purpose of this site...where we are celebrating the wonderful aspects of our relationship with animals...we will be ignoring the darker side of that relationship; the fact that we humans use animals for labor, sport, food, and products.
+And, at least for the purpose of this site...where we are celebrating the wonderful aspects of our relationship with animals...we will be ignoring the darker side of that relationship; the fact that we humans use animals for labor, sport, food, products, and sometimes abuse.

 These pages on this site about The Human-Animal Bond are devoted to wonderful parts of our relationship.
 Please enjoy, and once again, ponder the implications which seem to me to underscore what our religious leaders have been teaching us for generations: It's not the material world that brings satisfaction, but rather love and kindness in all it's many forms.